 img/bitmapbreaker_sample.pngimg/patchcon_effect08.gif

 This small program splits one bitmap into many frames.
-Sometimes an animation is exported as a series of frames, all in one file, and you want to make an animated GIF or something but you need a series of files… this tool helps you do that.
+Sometimes an animation is exported as a series of frames, all in one file, and you want to make an animated GIF or something but you need a series of files… this tool helps you do exactly that.

 Updated 10.02.2010: fixed a few bugs and added a feature to split images not only by X axis but by Y axis as well.

-Download Bitmap Breaker with sources (500 downloads).
+Download Bitmap Breaker with sources

 Ikura GDL / Crescendo

-Short overview of archive's contents: Download (920 downloads).
-Beware though since I haven't cleaned anything so it is really «as is» ;)
+Download.
+Beware though since I haven't cleaned anything so it is really “as is” ;)

 These tools are bogus and obsolete …but a new version is available.
 See the ArcTool section.